-Vanilla Framework is a simple extensible CSS framework, built using Sass and is designed to be used either directly or by using themes to extend or supplement its patterns.
+Vanilla Framework is an extensible CSS framework, built using Sass and is designed to be used either directly or by using themes to extend or supplement its patterns.

-// Optionally override some settings// Import the theme// Add theme if applicable
+// Import the theme @import 'vanilla-framework'; @include vanilla; // Optionally override some settings $color-brand: #ffffff; // Add theme if applicable

 If you don't want the whole framework, you can just

 yarn build-css, which will convert any Sass files in the

 To watch for changes in your Sass files, add the following script to your